Russ Powers: Political career

 First elected to municipal office in Dundas in 1982.
 In 1995, he became a Hamilton-Wentworth Regional Councillor representing Dundas.
 When Dundas was amalgamated with Hamilton in 2000, Powers was elected as Dundas' first representative to the Hamilton, Ontario City Council in the newly created Ward 13.

 In 2003, the Hamilton Conservation Authority (HCA) named a bridge on the west-end Rail Trail crossing Binkley Hollow and the Ancaster Creek for Powers.
 The bridge, a former TH&B Rail bridge, is named "Powers Crossing" in honour of Powers' time as chair of the HCA.

 In 2004, Powers resigned mid-term from his city council seat to run for Member of Parliament in the newly created riding of Ancaster—Dundas—Flamborough—Westdale.
 Running as the Liberal candidate in the 2004 election, Powers defeated Conservative David Sweet and New Democrat Gordon Guyatt.
 In the 2006 election, each of the same candidates contested the riding again.
 This time, however, Conservative David Sweet defeated Powers.

 Following his defeat, Powers again sought his old Hamilton council seat in Ward 13 in the city's 2006 election and was re-elected.
 In 2010, he successfully sought re-election as Ward 13 Councillor.
-From 2012-14, Powers served as president of the Association of Municipalities of Ontario (AMO) and a director of the Federation of Canadian Municipalities (FCM).
+From 2012 to 2014, Powers served as president of the Association of Municipalities of Ontario (AMO) and a director of the Federation of Canadian Municipalities (FCM).
 In 2014, Powers announced he would not run again in that year's municipal election.
 At the time, there was speculation that Powers would seek the Liberal nomination to run in the newly created riding of Hamilton West-Ancaster-Dundas.
 Powers ultimately declined, and Filomena Tassi became the Liberal candidate for the 2015 federal election.
 Though he declined to run again, Powers opted to endorse former Progressive Conservative cabinet minister Brad Clark for mayor in Hamilton's 2014 election.